 Consent procedures will make it clear that consent can be refused at any stage, and research participants and study partners can withdraw from the EPAD LCS at any time without explanation.
-During scheduled EPAD LCS visits the research participants and study partners will be informed about new developments within the EPAD project and given a refresher on existing study information, and will be asked if they wish to continue participant.
+During scheduled EPAD LCS visits the research participants and study partners will be informed about new developments within the EPAD project and given a refresher on existing study information, and will be asked if they wish to continue participation.
 Special attention will be given at each visit to the decision-making capacity of the participant.

 Consent for EPAD LCS can only be withdrawn by the research participant.
 A study partner or PI of the PC cannot withdraw consent on behalf of the participant.
 In addition, as per ICH-GCP guidelines, a research participant can be withdrawn from EPAD LCS by the EPAD investigators if they have any concerns about the research participant's ongoing involvement in the project.
-Investigators can additionally withdraw participants from EPAD LCS after the screening/baseline visit if they are considered to not contribute to the overall probability spectrum (detailed in Section 3.3.2 EPAD LCS Study Population).
+Research participants can be withdrawn from EPAD LCS for safety reasons or if the research participant is not compliant with protocol procedures, or if the Sponsor decides to stop the study.
+Research participants may also be deselected from the study by recommendation of the Balancing Committee and the agreement of their PI.